The residence at Harrington Lake (Lac Mousseau) is the country residence of the prime minister of Canada.

-It offers the head of the Canadian government a tranquil place to rest, reflect and confer in a secure, secluded and informal setting.
-The main house at Harrington Lake is a recognized federal heritage building.
+Harrington Lake offers the head of the Canadian government a tranquil place to rest, reflect and confer in a secure, secluded and informal setting.
+It is located in Gatineau Park.
+The main house at Harrington Lake is designated as a “recognized” federal heritage building.

 One lake, two names